oprypin/nim-csfml/README.md

 Warning
 -------

 This library consists of class wrappers implemented as `ptr object`.
-Because Nim does not allow attaching pointers to the garbage collector, I decided to use [destructors][nim-destructors] hoping that would be a reasonable way to implement automatic disposal of objects.
-However, this feature is based on lexical scoping, which (as I later realized) makes things problematic: the disposal behavior is more like normal `object`s rather than `ref objects`, and sometimes unpredictable.
+Because Nim does not allow attaching pointers to the garbage collector, disposal of objects is not implemented and needs to be manual, by calling the `destroy` methods.

-It is recommended to disable destructors (pass `-d:csfmlNoDestructors` to the compiler) and dispose of the `ptr object`s manually by calling `destroy`.
 Standard memory management caveats apply: destroying objects that are still used will break things, forgetting to destroy is a memory leak.

-There is no good way to fix this under the current state of the language, short of reimplementing everything with additional wrapper classes which also add a lot of overhead.

 [More details](https://github.com/BlaXpirit/nim-csfml/issues/6)

 This library is not under active development, but detailed bug reports will be given proper attention.

 Introduction